First, let’s define leadership.

 Leadership IS NOT about title, rank, direct reports or hierarchal power.

 Leadership IS about creating change.
-A person that is not creating change is maybe a good task and people manager but not a leader.
+A person that is not creating change is maybe good at tasks and people management but not a leader.

 By subscribing to this definition of leadership, everyone in an organization has the opportunity to be a leader.
-It does require that you continually look at the work you do and make your managers aware of ideas on how your work could be done better or more efficiently, how the member could be served better and/or how co-workers could work more effectively together.
+It does require that you continually look at the work you do and make your managers aware of ideas on how your job could be done better or more efficiently, how the member could be served better and how co-workers could work more effectively together.

 Consider the power of this distributed leadership model.

-If everyone at Elfcu were to look at the day to day tasks they perform for the member and the organization they will recognize they have a lot of authority within the scope of their work.
+If everyone were to look at the day-to-day tasks they would perform for the member and the organization they will recognize they have much authority within the scope of their work.
 We are all in roles at the credit union because we are meeting or exceeding performance expectations.
-In our role we are continually striving to become expert; learning, growing, improving every day.
-Improving expertise yields increased authority which in turn creates greater responsibility to use this expertise for improvement.
+In our position, we are continually striving to become expert, learning, growing, improving every day.
+Improving expertise yields increased authority that in turn creates greater responsibility to use this expertise for improvement.

-There is significant power when every one of used our expertise to inspire change of process, procedure, and practice or system improvement.
+There is significant power when every one of uses our expertise to inspire a change of process, procedure, and practice or system improvement.
 As incremental as each of these inspired changes seem, the cumulative impact has incredible organizational significance.
 Think of the metaphor of receiving a penny and this penny would double every day.
-In a very short amount of time you’d have $1M!
+In a short amount of time, you’d have $1M!

 How do I, one person, become seen as a leader?

-1. Take 30-60 minutes a week to analyze what you do, how you do it and what impact your work has on others in the process.
-The “what impact” is important because there may be dependencies in the work of your teammates that need to be understood.
+- Take 30-60 minutes a week to analyze what you do, how you do it and what impact your work has on others in the process — the “what impact” is important because there may be dependencies in the work of your teammates that need to be understood.
 This step may also create awareness of other inefficiencies in the process – it can cascade.

-2. This concentrated effort will allow you to act on those “pain points” of our work; those tasks that we do a certain way because that’s the way we always did them or that’s the way we were taught and we sense there’s got to be a better way.
+- This concentrated effort will allow you to act on those “pain points” of our work; those tasks that we do a certain way because that’s the way we always did them, or that’s the way we were taught, and we sense there’s got to be a better way.

-Leadership is about inspiring change and every one can become a leader from our seats on the bus.
+Leadership is about inspiring change, and everyone can become a leader from our seats on the bus.
 When better to start than NOW?
 Be the change.
 To research a leadership development class, click this link: https://leading2leadership.com/product/the-leadership-mentor-a-workshop-for-leadership-excellence/